chia33164/practice_TABU/README.md

 # practice_TABU

-this is simple practice for Operation Research
+This is simple practice for Operation Research

 Sovle Single-Machine Scheduling Problem by TABU